• Skip to primary navigation

 Natural fibers can be blended with other natural fibers to create a natural blend, which is favorable for making comfortable clothes.
 However, they can also be blended with synthetic fibers in order to bring about unique fabric blends and textures.
 As with natural fibers, synthetic fibers can also be blended solely with other synthetics.

 An example would be a cotton and polyester blend.
-Cotton is comfortable to wear, however, it wrinkles easy.
+Cotton is comfortable to wear, however, it wrinkles easily.
 Polyester, on the other hand, does not wrinkle.
 When the two are combined, it results in a comfortable, yet wrinkle-resistance fabric.

-Another benefit of blending cotton with a synthetic is that cotton shrinks in the wash,while synthetics generally do not.
+Another benefit of blending cotton with a synthetic is that cotton shrinks in the wash, while synthetics generally do not.
 So when the two are combined, the material is less likely to shrink as much.

 The more natural fibers the fabric contains, the more comfortable the fabric will be to wear against the skin.
 This is because natural fibers contribute to a more breathable fabric that allows the skin to breathe.
 Also, natural blends are generally free from irritating chemicals as well.